kaiyi27/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a policy

+1. Adding a policy to a person while all persons are being shown
+    1. Prerequisites: List all persons using the list command.
+Multiple persons in the list.

+    2. Test case: `policy 1 po/Policy ABC`<br>
+       Expected: Add a policy named `Policy ABC` to the first person.
+Details of the edited contact shown in the status message.
+Timestamp in the status bar is updated.

+    3. Test case: `policy 0 po/Policy ABC`<br>
+       Expected: No person add the policy given.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Other incorrect adding policy commands to try: `policy`, `policy 1 po/`, `policy x po/Policy ABC` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+2. _{ more test cases …​ }_

+### Editing a policy

+1. Editing a policy to a person while all persons are being shown
+    1. Prerequisites: List all persons using the list command.
+Multiple persons in the list.

+    2. Test case: `policy 1 pi/2 po/Policy ABC`<br>
+       Expected: Edit the policy named `Policy ABC` to the first person.
+Details of the edited contact shown in the status message.
+Timestamp in the status bar is updated.

+    3. Test case: `policy 1 pi/0 po/Policy ABC`<br>
+       Expected: No person edit the policy given.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Other incorrect adding policy commands to try: `policy 1 pi/`, `policy pi/1 po/`, `policy x pi/y po/Policy ABC` (where x is larger than the list size, y is larger than the policy list size)<br>
+       Expected: Similar to previous.

+2. _{ more test cases …​ }_

+### Deleting a policy

+1. Deleting a policy to a person while all persons are being shown
+    1. Prerequisites: List all persons using the list command.
+Multiple persons in the list.

+    2. Test case: `policy 1 pi/2 po/`<br>
+       Expected: Delete second policy of the first person.
+Details of the edited contact shown in the status message.
+Timestamp in the status bar is updated.

+    3. Test case: `policy 1 pi/0 po/`<br>
+       Expected: No person delete policy.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Other incorrect adding policy commands to try: `policy x pi/y po/` (where x is larger than the list size, y is larger than the policy list size)<br>
+       Expected: Similar to previous.

+2. _{ more test cases …​ }_

 ## **Appendix: Planned Enhancements**
 Team size: 4
 1. Separate the three actions of adding, editing, and deleting policies into three different commands.
 Currently, the `policy` command handles these three actions, which can be quite confusing for users to differentiate.
 We plan to create three commands: `addpo`, `editpo`, and `delpo`, to handle each action clearly.